rsksmart/devportal-1.0/content/rsk-devportal/develop/libs/rsk-precompilied-abis.md

 Different versions of the package mentioned are required for different RSK releases.

-The semantic versioning of this package doesn’t correlate to the semantic versioning of RSK.
-For each named release of RSK, there will be a corresponding name version in npm.
+The semantic versioning of this package doesn’t correlate to the semantic versioning of Rootstock.
+For each named release of the RSKj node, there will be a corresponding name version in npm.

 This package's support starts with ORCHID.